 Third, Dollar Tree Canada works with third parties to assist with mapping supply chains of direct import suppliers.
-This includes using third party software to identify supplier connections to persons or entities that appear on various government or sanctions lists, have been identified in adverse news articles or non-governmental organization reports, are state-owned entities lists or have business ties to geographical regions where the use of forced labor is believed to be prevalent.
+This includes using third party software to identify supplier connections to persons or entities that appear on various government or sanctions lists, have been identified in adverse news articles or non-governmental organization reports or have business ties to geographical regions where the use of forced labor is believed to be prevalent.